murrayjbrown/holochain-kennel/README.md

 4. Runs the Cypress e2e tests.
 5. If on master a new release is published to github releases. (coming soon)

-## Feature Roadmap and Current Progress (TBD)
- - [x] Set default handle from AgentID string
- - [x] Enable users to change their handle
- - [x] Share mews (tweets) -- up to 256 characters
- - [x] Follow someone (by specified handle)
- - [x] Unfollow someone
- - [x] View post stream of people you follow sorted by time
- - [x] Detect #hashtags in post text
- - [x] Create hashtag anchors if they don't exist
- - [x] Link from hashtag anchor to posts with that hashtag
- - [x] Show posts which have a particular hashtag
- - [x] Mark posts as a favorite :star:
- - [x] Link favorited posts from a user/handle
- - [ ] Show someone's :star: favorited posts
- - [ ] Edit a previous post **(partially implemented)**
- - [ ] Refollow someone previously unfollowed **(partially implemented - Have to fix put/del/put links sequence)**
- - [ ] Detect @mentions in post text
- - [ ] Link from handle posts which @mention them
- - [ ] Show @mentions for a user/handle
- - [ ] Lists - Special anchor type with text being "*[userhandle]-[listname]*" with links to users on a named list which is named unique-per-user
- - [ ] Reply to mew (add reply-to link + link to replies)
- - [ ] Remew/Retweet (link to original in content of post? + new content?)
- - [ ] Enable direct messages via N2N private messaging
- - [ ] Detect links
- - [ ] Include links (w/ link shortening?) as linked link
- - [ ] Pretty display of OpenGraph data for first link
- - [ ] Create/Read/Update/Delete User profile info (first name, last name, location, picture, website, etc.)
- - [ ] Keyword indexing/search with Holodex integration
- - [ ] Search with result groupings/tabs (people, posts, tags, trending, )
- - [ ] Add UI tabs/views: feed, mentions, direct messages, lists
- - [ ] Embed pictures ("pic" link to url) with pretty render
- - [ ] Integrate with Twitter for publishing mews to tweets from your unique userspace
- - [ ] Integrate with DPKI for bridging app contexts

-## Contribute
-The Holochain project welcomes pull requests and issue tickets.
-Find us on [gitter](https://gitter.im/metacurrency/holochain) to chat.

-Contributors to this project are expected to follow our [development protocols & practices](https://github.com/metacurrency/holochain/wiki/Development-Protocols).

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)